-Reading Focus: This accelerated course is developed with the college-bound student in mind and will prepare students for reading and writing in the AP Language course.
+Reading Focus: This accelerated course is developed with the college-bound student in mind and will prepare students for reading and writing in the AP Literature and AP Language courses.
 Students will explore and analyze literary elements of modern and classical novels.
-In addition, students will read and analyze various nonfiction pieces that relate to a variety of different themes throughout the course of the year.
+In addition, students will read and analyze various nonfiction pieces that relate to a variety of themes.
 Throughout this course, students will engage in literature circles with the opportunity to connect young adult literature to a variety of themes.

 Writing Focus: Mastery of extended writing prompts is expected.
-In addition, students will utilize characteristics of good writing while focusing on the writing process, collaboration, and higher order thinking skills to compose an analysis of various themes, utilize advanced research skills to craft 5-7 page essays that culminate in highly revised, edited, and polished documents, and a variety of informational and argumentative essays.
+In addition, students will utilize characteristics of good writing while focusing on the writing process, collaboration, and higher-order thinking skills to compose an analysis of various themes, utilize advanced research skills to craft 5-7 page essays that culminate in highly revised, edited, and polished documents, and a variety of informational and argumentative essays.

-Vocabulary Focus: Proficiency in strategies including context clues and the study of academic and domain specific vocabulary, including the study of Greek and Latin Roots as well as affixes.
+Vocabulary Focus: Proficiency in strategies including context clues and the study of academic and domain-specific vocabulary.

-Grammar: Students will be accountable for group inquiry into teacher guided elements of grammar and for developing their own lesson plan and instruction of the group's grammar element based on the parts of speech, syntax, punctuation, subject/verb agreement, and pronoun/antecedent agreement.
+Grammar: Students will be accountable for group inquiry into teacher-guided elements of grammar and for developing their own lesson plan and instruction of the group's grammar element based on the parts of speech, syntax, punctuation, subject/verb agreement, and pronoun/antecedent agreement.